cakebake/markdown-themeable-pdf/README.md

 Please do contribute!
 Issues and pull requests are welcome.

 If you find this package useful, find errors, or have suggestions - please send me your [feedback on GitHub](https://github.com/cakebake/markdown-themeable-pdf/issues/new) - feel free to contribute.
-To develop the plugin, [start here](https://github.com/cakebake/markdown-themeable-pdf/blob/rewrite/CONTRIBUTING.md).
+To develop the sources, [start here](https://github.com/cakebake/markdown-themeable-pdf/blob/rewrite/CONTRIBUTING.md).

 Thank you for your help improving this software!